 Asbestos Exposure in Coast Guard Veterans

-Asbestos is a natural mineral that was once commonly used to create highly durable, heat-resistant products.
-These properties made asbestos-containing products very helpful aboard U.S. Coast Guard ships, planes, bases, and vehicles.
+Asbestos is a natural mineral once commonly used to make U.S. Coast Guard ships, planes, bases, and vehicles durable and heat-resistant.

 Coast Guard veterans may be at risk of mesothelioma if they: